jrmxn/malleable-ddm/README.rst

 ========
 It's not hierarchical.
 Straying from the DDM means you lose the advantage of analytical solutions - i.e. things get slow(er)!
+For reasonable computational speed, the transition matrix approach is not quite as accurate as the analytical solutions of NF/HDDM - although considerably better than using brute force simulation.
+The main deviation of the transition matrix approach to the analytical solution comes from setting the time step too low (see todo, for potential fix).

 Features
 ========